PHPHOOLIGANS/Fights/proposed/ObjectToObjects.md

 can change one and a totally unrelated part ( or so you thought ) will suddenly behave differently.
 This is also why we use dependency injection ( note: not service locators, there is a difference ).

-By using basic types PHP gives you a great boon, called 'pass by value'.
+Using basic types PHP gives you a great boon, called 'pass by value'.
 So if I call a function with a variable and the function changes that variable and returns, your variable hasn't changed.
-The function changed its own internal copy of it.
-Whatever happens inside the function is of no concerne to you.
+The function changed its own internal copy of the variable.
+Whatever happens inside the function is of no concern to you.
 You can use the function as a black box.
-This works for booleans, integers, floats, strings and even arrays.
-But not for objects.
+This works for booleans, integers, floats, strings and even arrays. *But not for objects*.

 Objects are always passed by reference (Well.. actually it's something almost like a reference but slightly different, doesn't matter for this case).
 This means that if you pass objects as arguments, the object can be changed by the function